Abbacadabra

 ABBAcadabra is a French children's musical based on songs from the pop group ABBA.
-It was originally produced for French television in 1983 by Alain and Daniel Boublil, but which was later also transferred to an English stage version and two other television programs.
+It was originally produced for French television in 1983 by Alain Boublil and Daniel Boublil, which was later also transferred to an English stage version and two other television programs.
 The story was not always the same as the selection of the chosen songs varied by productions.

 Productions

 Original French production

-The French television production consisted of 12 ABBA songs with new French lyrics by Alain & Daniel Boublil, and the story was based on classic fairy tales like Sleeping Beauty, Cinderella, Pinocchio, Snow White and others.
-The cast was made up of children and well known French singers like Fabienne Thibeault, Daniel Balavoine, Plastic Bertrand, Maurice Barrier, Daniel Boublil (as 'Daniel Beaufixe'), Francoise Pourcel (as Marie Framboise), Catherine Ferry, Stéphane Le Navelan, Stéphane Boublil (son of Alain), Clémentine Autain and Emmanuelle Pailly.
-Anni-Frid Lyngstad, also known as "Frida", from ABBA was invited to play the part of "Belle au bois dormant" (Sleeping Beauty), and recorded the song "Belle" (a cover of ABBA's 1976 instrumental track "Arrival") as a duet with Daniel Balavoine.
+The French television production consisted of 12 ABBA songs with new French lyrics by Alain and Daniel Boublil, and the story was based on classic fairy tales like Sleeping Beauty, Cinderella, Pinocchio, Snow White and others.
+The cast was made up of children and well known French speaking singers like Fabienne Thibeault, Daniel Balavoine, Plastic Bertrand, Maurice Barrier, Daniel Boublil (as 'Daniel Beaufixe'), Francoise Pourcel (as Marie Framboise), Catherine Ferry, Stéphane Le Navelan, Stéphane Boublil (son of Alain), Clémentine Autain and Emmanuelle Pailly.
+Anni-Frid Lyngstad from ABBA, also known as Frida, was invited to play the part of "Belle au bois dormant" (Sleeping Beauty), and recorded the song "Belle" (a cover of ABBA's 1976 instrumental track "Arrival") as a duet with Daniel Balavoine.

 Abbacadabra was originally broadcast on the French TV channel TF1 over Christmas in 1983.

 A soundtrack album, entitled ABBAcadabra: Conte musical, featuring songs and narration from the production, was produced in 1983 as well.
 According to liner notes on the album cover, arrangements and musical direction were provided by Raymond Donnez and production by Alain Boublil with assistance by Raymond Donnez, Daniel Boublil, and Françoise Pourcel.
 The album was released by WEA Filipacchi Music in France and WEA Music of Canada in Québec.

-The album spawned several single releases in France, including "Mon Nez Mon Nez" by Plastic Bertrand, "L'Enfant Do" by Stéphane Boublil, and the Frida and Daniel Balavoine duet "Belle," which also saw release outside France in a few European countries and Canada.
+The album spawned several single releases in France, including "Mon Nez Mon Nez" by Plastic Bertrand, "L'Enfant Do" by Stéphane Boublil, and the Anni-Frid Lyngstad and Daniel Balavoine duet "Belle", which also saw release outside France in a few European countries and Canada.